-Clean technology: Renewable energy is just one focus of certain regional companies who are part of this sector.
+Clean technology: Renewable energy is just one focus of certain regional companies that are part of this sector.
 Various other organizations specialize in making products and systems greener and more energy efficient.

-Entertainment and tourism: Sacramento attracts a lot of different events, including many conventions, which generates several opportunities for companies and professionals involved in this sector.
+Entertainment and tourism: Sacramento attracts many different events, including many conventions, which generates several opportunities for companies and professionals involved in this sector.

-Financial and business services: When it comes to the employment of local residents, this industry has a substantial presence.
-After all, the services provided by this sector are needed by virtually every other industry in the region.
+Financial and business services: When it comes to residents' employment, this industry has a substantial presence.
+After all, the services provided by this sector are needed by virtually every other sector in the region.